European-XFEL/EXtra-data/docs/agipd_lpd_data.rst

 AGIPD, LPD & DSSC data
 ======================

-.. module:: karabo_data.components
+.. module:: extra_data.components

 These data from AGIPD, LPD and DSSC is spread out in separate files.
-``karabo_data`` includes convenient interfaces to access this data, pulling together the separate modules into a single array.
+``extra_data`` includes convenient interfaces to access this data, pulling together the separate modules into a single array.

 .. autoclass:: AGIPD1M